The historic downtown of Charleston SC

 Best time to visit Charleston, SC

-Spring is the best time because magnolias are in bloom.
-And the city is peppered with festivals of all kinds.
 Festival of Houses & Gardens and Charleston Wine & Food Festival are some of the most popular ones.
-That said, this is also when Charleston is extremely crowded and hotels prices are sky-high.
+That said, this is also when Charleston is extremely crowded, and hotel prices are sky-high.

 Fall is a good time with comfortable weather and lots of food and wine festivals.
-Come here for Restaurant Week and MOJA Arts Festival.
+Come here for Restaurant Week and the MOJA Arts Festival.

-Summers are hot and muggy.
-Families and kids flood the city.
 On the other hand, winters are not bad because it rarely snows in Charleston.
 Fewer people and better deals.
 February can be a little crowded because of Valentine’s Day.

-Best places to stay in Charleston SC
+Best places to stay in Charleston, SC

 Best places to eat in Charleston SC